 Since 2017 Salomon’s HQ in Annecy has been ISO14001 and ISO50001 certified and in 2018 Salomon signed the United Nations Fashion Industry Charter for Climate Action.
 It has committed to reduce its carbon emissions by 30 percent by the year 2030.

-The Vital 100 ski by WNDR Alpine (above) is a glimpse of the ski industry of the future.
+Meanwhile, the Vital 100 ski by WNDR Alpine (above) is a glimpse of the ski industry of the future.
 The backcountry ski is light and stable, with very good edge grip but the biggest innovation lies in the production.
 The Vital 100 consists largely of organic material obtained from algae.
 All parts of the ski are also recyclable So the Vital 100 by WNDR Alpine is not only Winner in the Snowsports Hardgoods segment in the category, Skis but was also given an award for Sustainability Achievement.

 Re-using is trending, along with Facebook swap and used sales sites.
 Says Nick Sargent SIA President: “Currently product sales are growing, but we are keeping an eye on what is going on with supply chain issues and inflation.
 This could ultimately drive people to the second-hand market as well.”

 See that old Patagonia stuffed at the back of your ski kit shelf?
-Well, that's not 'old' that's vintage, worth more than the price you bought it for on Etsy.
+Well, that's not 'old' that's vintage, worth more than the price you bought it for on Etsy

 AI TO THE RESCUE